Azure Provider

 - Windows computer names are limited to 15 characters.
 Crabbox keeps the VM

 - Shared Azure network resources are regional.
-If
+Leases use the configured

-crabbox-nsgor - If you already have a resource group / vnet / NSG with the configured
+- If you already have a resource group / vnet / NSG with the configured names,

-crabbox stop --provider azure <name>will only act on VMs that carry- The default SSH NSG rule allows
+crabbox stop --provider azure <name>only acts on VMs that carrycrabbox=true- When

-CRABBOX_COST_RATES_JSON - Azure native Windows uses Custom Script Extension because Windows custom
+CRABBOX_COST_RATES_JSONwhen you - Azure native Windows uses a Custom Script Extension because Windows custom data

 - Direct-mode cleanup is best effort.
 Use

 underscores.
-The leaseProviderName helper substitutes underscores for dashes; if you customize naming, keep that constraint in mind.
+The leaseProviderName helper substitutes dashes for underscores; keep that constraint in mind if you customize naming.

 resource name stable and derives a shorter Windows computerName.

-shared resource group, vnet, and NSG.
-Subsequent acquires only create per-lease resources.
+resource group, vnet, and NSG.
+Later acquires only create per-lease resources.

-names, Crabbox will refuse to mutate them unless they carry managed_by=crabbox as a tag.
-Either tag them to adopt, choose different names in azure.* config, or let Crabbox create dedicated resources.
+Crabbox refuses to mutate them unless they carry the managed_by=crabbox tag.
+Tag them to adopt, choose different names in azure.* config, or let Crabbox create dedicated resources.

-crabbox=true (and either no provider tag or provider=azure).
-A manually-named VM in the resource group will not be deleted by Crabbox.
+(and either no provider tag or provider=azure).
+A manually named VM in the resource group will not be deleted by Crabbox.

-data is saved to disk but not executed by Azure provisioning.
+is written to disk but not executed by Azure provisioning.
 Keep that extension path non-rebooting; Windows desktop/VNC setup runs later over SSH.